Autumn Colours.

 Evergreens and leaf change.

-Though evergreen trees do not loose their leaves every fall like deciduous trees do, they do not hold onto their leaves (needles) forever.
+Though coniferous or “evergreen” trees do not loose their entire crown each fall like deciduous trees do, they do not hold onto their leaves (needles) forever.
+You may notice yellow or brown foliage on Coniferous trees during the Autumn followed by fallen material around the root zone of your tree.
 Cedars, Spruce and Pine will loose their leaves every few years.
-You may notice browning foliage during the Autumn.
 This is commonly referred to as flagging.
 The new growth remains green while older growth browns and falls from the tree.
+This can be left around the tree to mulch the roots and add nutrients to the soil.
+This works best in mulched beds as it will lawns.

 “Autumn is a second Spring, when every leaf is a flower” – Robert Camus